 - Develop activities that are separate from work.

-As a parent whose child is looked after by a childcare professional:
+As a parent whose children were looked after by childcare professionals:

 - Remember that parenting isn`t easy at the best of times, neither is looking after someone else`s child.
 Not everything will be perfect or dealt with exactly as you would like it to be.